About cookies on this site

 Example No.2 – Auto-event Variable in Trigger

 In this example, I’ll show you how to use an auto-event variable in triggers.
-When I was working at Omnisend, I was talking with my colleague Karolina and she complained that the bounce rate of our blog was a bit too high.
+When I was working at Omnisend, I was talking with my colleague Karolina, and she complained that the bounce rate of our blog was a bit too high.
 Karolina raised some doubts that due to the lack of interactions being tracked with Google Analytics, the bounce rate is actually higher than it should be.

-I was interested only in those images that are part of blog posts, not all images that are displayed on the entire page.
+I was interested only in those images that are part of blog posts, not all images displayed on the entire page.
 After inspecting, I noticed that all content images contained links with attribute rel=”lightbox-5″ or rel=”lightbox-6″, etc. Each number represents the ID of the image.

 The best way to track those images was to create an auto-event variable rel and use it in the Link Click trigger.